OpusCapita/react-crudeditor/README.md

     edit: {

       /*
-       * instance as present on the server
+       * instance in its "canonical state", i.e. as present on the server */
-       */
       persistentInstance: {
         <field name>: <serializable, field value>,